pveggie/mare_bnb/README.md

 <h2>CREATING REPOSITORY</h2>
 <ol>
-<li>1.
-In the terminal, navigate to the folder code/YOUR_GITHUB_USERNAME, e.g. "cd code/pveggie"</li>
+<li>In the terminal, navigate to the folder code/YOUR_GITHUB_USERNAME, e.g. "cd code/pveggie"</li>
-<li>2.
-In main project page on github, mare_bnb, make sure the clone url has SSH next to it (as opposed to HTTPS)</li>
+<li>In main project page on github, mare_bnb, make sure the clone url has SSH next to it (as opposed to HTTPS)</li>
-<li>3.
-Back in the terminal type git clone and the copy in the clone url. e.g. git clone git@github.com:pveggie/mare_bnb.git</li>
+<li>Back in the terminal type git clone and the copy in the clone url. e.g. git clone git@github.com:pveggie/mare_bnb.git</li>
 </ul>

 <h2>ADDITIONAL SETUP FOR GEMS</h2>